 - When direct lights fall over your head it can be uncomfortable, harsh and unflattering.
 Ceiling lights must be placed at an angle that flatters the subject, which is you!

-- Lights in the bathroom must be evenly distributed to avoid uneven illumination.
+- They must be evenly distributed to avoid uneven illumination.

 - Clear bulbs with filaments, though cheap, tend to cast a shadow on everything; use opaque or frosted bulbs instead.